txdv/basho_docs/source/languages/en/riak/dev/advanced/search.md

 field's value cannot be a nested structure of field-value pairs, the values are treated as-is (non-composite is another way to say it).

-Because of this mismatch between KV and Solr, Yokozuna must act as a mediator between the two: it must have a way to inspect a KV object and create a structure which Solr can ingest for indexing.
+Because of this mismatch between KV and Solr, Riak Search must act as a mediator between the two: it must have a way to inspect a KV object and create a structure which Solr can ingest for indexing.
 In Solr this structure is called a _document_.
 This task of creating a Solr